 - The VA doesn't recognize power of attorney (POA).
 This revelation often comes as a shock to caregivers who are used to hearing about the necessity of obtaining a POA document as part of planning ahead for a loved one’s care.
 If a veteran is incapable of managing their own financial affairs, whether they are just now applying for VA benefits or they have been receiving them for decades, a fiduciary must be appointed to oversee their benefit payments.
 Incompetence must be documented by a medical professional or determined by a court of competent jurisdiction.

 A family member or friend typically takes on this responsibility after passing a thorough vetting process conducted by the VA.
 This evaluation includes a criminal background check, credit report check, personal interview, and review of character references.
 In cases where a veteran does not have a trusted individual who can serve in this capacity, the VA will appoint a professional fiduciary.

-If a veteran dies before their spouse, any Pension benefits being received by the couple will immediately stop.
-The surviving spouse must submit a completely new application to the VA in order to get their benefits reinstated.
+- Benefits end when a veteran dies.
+If a veteran dies before their spouse, any pension benefits being received by the couple will immediately stop.
+The surviving spouse must submit a completely new application to the VA in order to get these benefits reinstated.

 Along with a death certificate, the surviving spouse must supply any and all additional documentation required for the specific benefits they are looking to reinstate.
 Necessary paperwork might include the deceased veteran's discharge papers, their marriage certificate, information regarding income, assets and expenses, a physician's statement detailing the surviving spouse's medical diagnosis and ability to care for themselves, and a statement from their long-term care provider (assisted living community, home care agency, etc.) detailing their cost of care information.